pookleblinky/apocalyptic-vignettes/pbta/GMsheet.md

 can do about it.
 What is a player supposed to do with a livestream of a police car crashing into a crowd of people?
 Play to find out.

+PBtA has a clock mechanism, but in this game there is no easily defined danger to trigger: everything, everywhere, is getting chaotic and more dangerous.
+It can be added in if wanted: say, a timer til the local hospital is overrun or such.

 # Helpful links

 - http://apocalypse-world.com/forums/index.php?topic=2223.0 AW GM Moves